astro/node-oembed/README.md

         console.log("oEmbed result", result);
 });
 ```

+The two steps can be executed separately whenever you need more
+control:

 * `oembed.discover(url, callback)` finds all `<link rel="alternate">`
   in a document
 * Get and parse descriptors immediately with `oembed.fetchJSON(url,